Brawtan History, Family Crest & Coats of Arms

 The Hundredorum Rolls of 1273 had scattered listings of the family: Mathew de Brouchton, Buckinghamshire; Houel de Broton, Shropshire; William de Broucton, Huntingdonshire; and John de Brouhton, Oxfordshire.

-Important Dates for the Brawtan family
+Early History of the Brawtan family

 This web page shows only a small excerpt of our Brawtan research.
 Another 201 words (14 lines of text) covering the years 1066, 1506, 1549, 1612, 1634, 1602 and 1687 are included under the topic Early Brawtan History in all our PDF Extended History products and printed products wherever possible.